papyrusglobal/papyrus-doc-network/doc/migration.rst

 Migration from Ethereum
 ===================

-How to migrate my dApp from Ethereum public network?
+How to migrate my dApp to Papyrus Network?
 -------------

 TODO